Being in a foreign country has its particular challenges -- and, yes, for all its similarities to America, Canada is still a foreign country.

 The east stand has Taste of Italy and Footy's Footlongs (hot dogs).
 The south end has another RealSports Barbecue Pit, another Sal's Poutinerie, and an El Jimador bar.
 The west stand has another Sal's Poutinerie and a Taco FC stand.
 The west stand also has an upper deck, which has a Pizza Pizza stand.

 Team History Displays.
 What we now call Canadian football was first played on November 9, 1861, a modified version of rugby played by 2 teams of students at the University of Toronto.
-The Argonaut Rowing Club, named for the nautical Greek myth of Jason and the Argonauts, was founded in 1872, and founded a football team on September 17, 1874.
+The Argonaut Rowing Club, named for the nautical Greek myth of Jason and the Argonauts, was founded in 1872, and started a football team on October 4, 1873, playing their 1st game on September 17, 1874.
 (Many soccer teams in Europe and South America also began as rowing clubs.)
 As a result, they were often nicknamed the Boatmen and the Scullers.

 Given that the only older continuously-operated major league sports teams in North America have long since changed their names (the 1871-founded Boston Red Stockings and Chicago White Stockings are now the Atlanta Braves and the Chicago Cubs, respectively), "Toronto Argonauts" is the longest-used team name in North America.